 A

-DVANCES in science and technology have led to the use of a variety of surgical robots in the field of medical application.
+dvances in science and technology have led to the use of a variety of surgical robots in the field of medical application.
 Interference due to physiological motions from respiration and cardiac rhythms pose a problem for the development of specialized surgical robots, in that the motion will reduce the operation accuracy and stability.
 To overcome these issues, many scholars focus on the researches of the characteristics and compensation method of these physiological motions.
 And some physiological motion simulators are also developed for these researches and experiments.
 Such as the 2-Degree of Freedom (DoF) device designed by Gangloff et al., to research respiratory motion compensation [1], which can simulate some simple physiological motions of organs.
 For the experiment of spinal fusion, a respiratory motion simulator emulating a human respiratory movement was developed by Chuang et al. The simulator is based on a 3-DoF parallel robot [2], however, the research for the characteristics of the respiratory movement wasn't reported.
 Wong et al. developed a testing device for respiratory motion compensation [3], which is a computer controlled 3-axis motion simulator with high flexibility.
 Due to the translational degrees of freedom, its simulation contained translation but no rotation.

 Also, there are many methods used for physiological motion compensation, which can be classified as the active compensation and the passive compensation.
 The active compensation is more commonly used in robotic surgery systems and is implemented using a compensation algorithm.
 Gangloff et al. [1] propose a repetitive model predictive control (RMPC) algorithm to drive a surgical robot toward the reference trajectory in teleoperated laparoscopic surgery.
 Cavusoglu et al. [4] actively track and cancel the relative motion between the surgical instruments and the heart using an active relative motion cancelling (ARMC) algorithm, allowing surgeries to be performed on a beating heart with technical perfection equal to traditional on-pump procedures.